coast-team/sigver/README.md

   // Data to be transmitted to the sibling peer oneof type {
-    bytes data = 2; // WebRTC data (in fact could be any array of bytes) bool isError = 3; // Indicating that error occured and thus signaling unsubscribes from the problematic peer bool isEnd = 4; // Indicating that the peer finished to send all data to another peer }
+    bytes data = 2; // WebRTC data (in fact could be any array of bytes) bool isError = 3; // Indicating that error occurred and thus signaling unsubscribes from the problematic peer bool isEnd = 4; // Indicating that the peer finished to send all data to another peer }
 }
 ```

+Server may close the socket with the following codes:

+- **ERR_KEY: 4001**         // Inappropriate key format (e.g. key too long)
+- **ERR_HEARTBEAT = 4002**  // Heart-beats error
+- **ERR_MESSAGE = 4003**    // Any error due to message: type, format etc.